friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\print_is_a_function_3.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: print """This is a very long string which results in a very long error message."""
+       1: print """This is a very long string which results in a very long error message."""
           ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Perhaps you need to type